 Let’s make one thing crystal clear.
 Rethinking your emergency fund in FI doesn’t mean you lose earmarked cash for an emergency.
 It’s about how that money can be accessed.

 In podcast episode 66, Jonathan and Brad interviewed Big ERN (Early Retirement Now).
-He proceeded to do two things that rocked Brad and Jonathan’s world.
+He then did two things that rocked Brad and Jonathan’s world.

-Big ERN first talked about his life story and how he was poised to give notice of his impending departure at his job so he could retire early.
+Big ERN first discussed his life story and how he was poised to give notice of his impending departure from his job so he could retire early.

-Secondly, he offered this new way of thinking about emergency funds.
-The question that prompted his new path is this: What emergency is there that you would need to have your emergency fund immediately accessible?
+Secondly, he offered a new way of thinking about emergency funds.
+The question that prompted his new path is this: What emergency would require you to have your emergency fund immediately accessible?

-The answer is, not many.
-You could be storing your emergency fund in something that gives you a better interest rate for a higher return because it’s not money that you have to access at moment’s notice.
+The answer is not many.
+You could be storing your emergency fund in something that gives you a better interest rate for a higher return because it’s not money that you have to access at a moment’s notice.

-When an emergency occurs, you can use your credit card to float the money until you can receive the funds stored in a growth account.
-Anything that might cost more than that can wait to be paid for until a later date after you have received your funds.
+When an emergency occurs, you can use your credit card to float the money until you receive the funds stored in a growth account.
+Anything that might cost more than that can be paid for later after you have received your funds.

 What Do True Emergencies Actually Cost Upfront

 The success of this plan rests on what emergencies cost.
-When Big ERN posed the question about what emergencies exist that would require a large sum of money available immediately, it proved to be a difficult question to answer.
+When Big ERN asked what emergencies would require a large sum of money available immediately, it proved to be a difficult question to answer.

 Try as they might, Brad and Jonathan couldn’t come up with something that costs more than $1,000, which most of those on the path to Financial Independence have in their bank account.
 Emergencies related to your health, home repair, car repair, your pet, losing your job – none of them amounted to much more than $1,000 upfront.

-Many of the things on that list likely cost much more than $1,000 in total.
+Many items on that list likely cost more than $1,000 in total.
 But the entire bill is never due immediately.
-There’s always at least a few weeks in between when the emergency happens and when the total bill is due.
+There are always at least a few weeks between the emergency and the total bill.

 Even the most pressing emergency, like losing your job, shouldn’t cost more than what you have in the bank.
 And by the time you’ll need to use money from your emergency fund, it will have been transferred to your account.

-So if you don’t need a lot of money upfront, why are you keeping it in a bank account or a money market account where the interest rate is incredibly low?
+So, if you don’t need a lot of money upfront, why are you keeping it in a bank or money market account where the interest rate is incredibly low?
 You could keep that money in a number of other places – equities, index funds, stocks – that will help your money grow.
 This is where you can get creative with your emergency funds.

 What Is Opportunity Cost and Why Does It Matter

-What started this whole change of thought regarding emergency funds in FI is the economic concept of opportunity cost.
+The economic concept of opportunity cost started this whole change of thought regarding emergency funds in FI.

-Opportunity cost is asking yourself what you’re giving up in order to keep something else the way that it is.
-In this case, what are you sacrificing in order to keep your traditional emergency fund?
+Opportunity cost is the process of asking yourself what you’re giving up to keep something else the way it is.
+In this case, what are you sacrificing to keep your traditional emergency fund?

 The answer could be a substantial amount of wealth.
-On his blog, Big ERN cites a whitepaper on Personal Capital’s website that succinctly explains the math behind this opportunity cost.
-In summary, it states that you’re losing about a third of your retirement spending by leaving all of your emergency cash sitting in the bank.
+On his blog, Big ERN cites a whitepaper on Empower’s website that succinctly explains the math behind this opportunity cost.
+In summary, it states that you’re losing about a third of your retirement spending by leaving all your emergency cash in the bank.

 Big ERN’s Example

-You could have made a 33% return on your money in that same time period with a different outlook on emergency funds.
+With a different outlook on emergency funds, you could have made a 33% return on your money in that same time period.
 Over the course of your lifetime, you can see how that would add up tremendously.

-So the opportunity of keeping cash on hand costs you when it comes to your retirement savings is significant.
-At best it means a large cut in your retirement spending.
-At worst, it means that it takes you more years before you can retire with the amount of money you know you need.
+So, the opportunity of keeping cash on hand costs you when it comes to your retirement savings is significant.
+At best, it means a large cut in your retirement spending.
+At worst, it means it takes you more years to retire with the money you need.

 Non-Traditional Ways To Fund An Emergency Fund

-In the same podcast where he introduced the idea of a non-traditional emergency fund to Brad and Jonathan, Big ERN discussed other places to find money that could help you pay for any emergencies.
+In the same podcast where he introduced the idea of a non-traditional emergency fund to Brad and Jonathan, Big ERN discussed other places to find money to help you pay for emergencies.

-There are two main sources of extra funds: HELOCs and credit cards.
+There are two primary sources of extra funds: HELOCs and credit cards.
 It’s possible one of these could be your emergency fund in FI.
 Let’s look at both.

 A HELOC is a Home Equity Line Of Credit.
-You typically need to have at least 20% equity in your home prior to qualifying for one.
+Before qualifying for one, you typically need at least 20% equity in your home.
 The bank sets your HELOC credit limit based on the amount of equity that you have.

 How Does a HELOC Work?

 Once your HELOC is open, you have a draw period where you can remove funds from the line of credit.
 The draw period usually lasts five to ten years.
-What you borrow, plus interest defines your payback period.
-You cannot take any more money out during this time, only pay it back.
+What you borrow, plus interest, defines your payback period.
+You cannot take any more money out now; only pay it back.
 This period usually lasts from ten to twenty years.

 What makes a HELOC attractive is that the interest rates are usually much lower than that of your average credit card.
-The average HELOC rate ranges from 2.99% to 21%, based on the borrower.
-Banks examine your debt-to-income ratio, the amount of equity that you have in your home, current interest rates, and your credit score in order to determine your rate.
+Based on the borrower, the average HELOC rate ranges from 2.99% to 21%.
+Banks examine your debt-to-income ratio, the amount of equity you have in your home, current interest rates, and your credit score to determine your rate.